mjs/logseq-done-time/README.md

 # [Logseq](https://logseq.com) done time plugin

-This Logseq plugin adds a property to task blocks when they are marked as done.
+This simple Logseq plugin adds a property to task blocks when they are marked as done.
 This can be used for creating reports for tasks done yesterday, last week etc.

 Look for "done time" in the Logseq Marketplace.

 ## Features

-* Adds a "done-ms" property to tasks when they are marked as DONE.
+* Adds a `done-ms` property to tasks when they are marked as DONE.
 * This property is in milliseconds to support sorting and precise filtering in queries.
+* The property is removed if a task's state changes from DONE to anything else.

 ## Example queries